Zhu Yilong

-He is best known for his roles in the television series Love Three Lives (2014), The Shaw Eleven Lang (2016), Border Town Prodigal (2016), Guardian (2018), The Story of Minglan (2018), Reunion: The Sound of the Providence (2020), The Rebel (2021), Embrace Again (2021), Lighting Up The Stars (2022).
+Zhu Yilong (朱一龙, born April 16, 1988) is a Chinese actor.
+He first gained recognition in television series such as Guardian (2018), The Story of Minglan (2018), Reunion: The Sound of the Providence (2020), and The Rebel (2021).
+Zhu is best known for his performance as Mo Sanmei in the drama film Lighting Up the Stars (2022), for which he won the Best Actor awards at the 35th Golden Rooster Awards and 37th Hundred Flowers Awards.
+He continued to star in high-profile films including Lost in the Stars (2022) and Only the River Flows (2023), the latter of which premiered at the 2023 Cannes Film Festival.

+Zhu is the first Chinese Global Ambassador for World Wildlife Fund since 2019, and has been committed to campaigns that raise public awareness of protecting endangered species and promoting biodiversity.

 Early life

-Zhu Yilong was born in Wuhan, Hubei Province.
+Zhu Yilong was born in Wuhan, Hubei, on April 16, 1988.
+His father was a Sanda coach.
 He graduated from the Beijing Film Academy with a bachelor's degree in performance in 2010.

 Career

 2009–2016: Beginnings at Oriental Feiyun

 In 2008, Zhu debuted in the TV film Zai Sheng Yuan as an assassin.
 He went on to act in several TV films over the following years; such as The Snatched Bride, Blood-Colored Deep Mansion, Curse of the Blood Jade and Terror Eyes.

 One of his most notable roles in his earlier career is Zhu Changxun in the Da Ming Pin Fei film series; as well as General Junshi in Legend of the Daming Palace.
 He also portrayed a national hero in the war drama Fanjingshan Story, and played the male lead in the wuxia film Ci Fei and romance comedy film Love Retake.

 In 2014, Zhu first gained recognition for his performance in the period romance drama Love Three Lives, which won him the "Most Anticipated Actor" award at the Asian Influence Awards Oriental Ceremony.
 In 2015, he gained increased recognition after starring as Ying Ji in the hit historical drama The Legend of Mi Yue.

 In 2016, Zhu starred in wuxia drama The Shaw Eleven Lang, based on the novel of the same name by Gu Long.
 He played the main antagonist, Lian Chengbi.
 Zhu's performance earned him the Best Supporting Actor award at TVS Award Ceremony.
 Zhu starred in another adaptation of Gu Long's novel, playing the protagonist in Border Town Prodigal.
 He received positive reviews for his performance and his popularity rose significantly afterwards.